OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 This option is only displayed if one of the options "Task" or "Sample solution" has been selected and thus the upload of documents is required.
 In addition to course owners, coaches can also be allowed to add and edit documents here.

 ![9_green_24.png](assets/9_green_24.png) **Coaching**<br>
-Participant-dependent coaching can be activated and configured in the “Coaching” section of the “Workflow” tab.
+Participant-dependent coaching can be activated and configured in the "Coaching" section of the "Workflow" tab.

 ![Betreuerabhängige Bewertung](assets/course_element_task_workflow_assign_coaches_v1_de.png)